- Overview and General Rules

 - 5.3 All teams may register a maximum of five players for eSuperliga.
 If a coach is registered as a playing coach, he or she represents one of the maximum five players.

 - 5.4 Each club must nominate two players as ‘main players’.
-Those two players will be eligible to earn Pro Points in the Playoffs.
+Those two players will be eligible to earn Pro Points in the Finals.

-- 5.6 The eSuperliga tournament is made up of a Regular Season and Playoffs
+- 5.5 The eSuperliga tournament consists of a Regular Season and Finals

-Regular Season is Round Robin format (all-play-all), meaning that each team meets all other teams in turn over the regular season.
+- 5.6 Regular Season is a Round Robin format (all-play-all), meaning that each team meets all other teams in turn over the Regular Season.
 The Regular Season consists of 15 rounds.

-- 5.8 The Top 8 teams from the Regular Season qualify for the Playoffs.
+- 5.7 The Top 8 teams from the Regular Season qualify for the Finals.

 If two or more teams have the same amount of points and the same goal different, the team with most scored goals will be placed first.